wpexpertsio/new-user-approve/readme.txt

 == Upgrade Notice ==

 = 1.5 =
-A long awaited upgrade that include better integration with WordPress core.
+A long awaited upgrade that includes better integration with WordPress core.
 Requires at least WordPress 3.5.

 = 1.3 =
 This version fixes some issues when authenticating users.
 Requires at least WordPress 3.1.